Crude Oil WTI Apr '20 (CLJ20)

 Futures and options on crude oil trade at the CME Group and at the ICE Futures Europe exchange in London.
 The CME trades two main types of crude oil: light sweet crude oil and Brent crude oil.
 The light sweet futures contract calls for the delivery of 1,000 barrels of crude oil in Cushing, Oklahoma.
 Light sweet crude is preferred by refiners because of its low sulfur content and relatively high yield of high-value products such as gasoline, diesel fuel, heating oil, and jet fuel.
 The Brent blend crude is based on a light, sweet North Sea crude oil.
 Brent blend crude production is approximately 500,000 barrels per day and is shipped from Sullom Voe in the Shetland Islands.

-Demand - U.S. demand for crude oil in 2019 fell by -2.4% yr/yr to 16.569 million barrels per day.
-Most of that demand went for U.S. refinery production of products such as gasoline fuel, diesel fuel, aviation fuel, heating oil, kerosene, asphalt, and lubricants.
+Demand - U.S. demand for crude oil in 2020 fell by -14.1% yr/yr to 14.221 million barrels per day.
+Most of that demand was for U.S. refinery production of petroleum products such as gasoline fuel, diesel fuel, aviation fuel, heating oil, kerosene, asphalt, and lubricants.

 Information on commodities is courtesy of the CRB Yearbook, the single most comprehensive source of commodity and futures market information available.
 Its sources - reports from governments, private industries, and trade and industrial associations - are authoritative, and its historical scope for commodities information is second to none.
 The CRB Yearbook is part of the Barchart product line.
 Please visit us for all of your commodity data needs.